 Solar installation costs also vary by your location, mostly by state.
 The spread of prices isn’t that wide and much of the differences by location are actually due to differences in system sizes and incentives, but it’s still something to keep an eye on.

 We’ve analyzed quote data from our solar marketplace to understand solar panel system prices by state.
+Arizona has the lowest average cost per watt overall at $2.33.
+The highest overall value from the 2022 federal tax credit can be found in Washington D.C. with $8,866.
 But as we said above, system sizes tend to be larger in states with lower pricing, so it’s not always fair to compare a 10 kW system in Florida to a 10 kW system in Massachusetts.
 Their energy needs are just too different.

 |State||Solar panel cost: 6 kw system average||Solar panel cost: 10 kw system average||2022 federal tax credit value (for 10 kw system)||Average cost per watt ($/W)|

-NOTE: These ranges are system prices BEFORE the 26 percent federal tax credit for solar.
+NOTE: These ranges come from EnergySage marketplace data and are system prices BEFORE the 30 percent federal tax credit for solar.
 Additionally, EnergySage does not currently provide quotes in all 50 states, which limits our ability to provide solar panel cost estimates in each.

 In general, states where homeowners need to use air conditioning more often have more average electricity used per household.
 As such, some of the largest solar panel systems are installed in sunny, warm states like Arizona and Florida.
 Why does this matter?
 For solar installers, the larger your system, the less they will usually charge per kilowatt-hour (kWh).
 It’s like buying in bulk at Costco – you might pay a higher sticker price, but your per-unit costs are lower when you buy more at one time.
 We’ll dive into this phenomenon more below.